jblossomweb/assistrx/developer_notes.md

 //LoadAjaxContent('/admin/ajax/patients');
 ```

-And now we have full CRUD (minus the 'D' since there is no documented need to delete)
+And now we have full CRUD for patients. (minus the 'D' since there is no documented need to delete)

+###12.
+Assign Song to Patient

+The next thing to build was the song page, to match the functionality of legacy songs.php